Nikon D3100 vs D750

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3100 does not offer wifi capability.
+In contrast, the D3100 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D750 (unlike the D3100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D3100 and the D750 have been discontinued, but can regularly be found used on eBay.
 The D3100 was replaced by the Nikon D3200, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So how do things add up?
 Is the Nikon D3100 better than the Nikon D750 or vice versa?
 The listing below highlights the relative strengths of the two models.